0tickpulse/tick-ts-utils/README.md

 await someAsyncFunction().catch(emptyFunction);
 ```

-You can also import `tick-ts-utils/out/namespaced.js` to import all functions under a namespace.
+You can also import `tick-ts-utils/out/namespaced.js` to everything under a namespace.

 ```ts
 import { functions } from "tick-ts-utils/out/namespaced.js";